Michele Camporese: Club career

 Born in Pisa, Tuscany, Camporese is a product of Fiorentina's youth system.
 He made his debut for the Viola in the Coppa Italia tie against Empoli on 26 October 2010, replacing Alessandro Gamberini in the 66th minute and played the whole extra time.
 Fiorentina won the match 1–0 assuring qualification to the successive round; Camporese was cautioned in the added time of second half.
 On 20 November 2010, he made his Serie A debut, replacing the injured Cesare Natali at half time in the match against Milan in San Siro.
 In the next match he replaced suspended Per Krøldrup as starting centre back, partnered with Alessandro Gamberini against Juventus.
 On 13 February 2011 he scored his first goal in Serie A in a match won 4–2 against Palermo.

 In November 2011 he signed a new 5-year contract with La Viola.

 On 13 July 2013, Fiorentina confirmed on their website that Michele Camporese had joined Cesena on a season-long loan.

 On 25 July 2015, Camporese departed Fiorentina for Empoli after spending five seasons in Florence.
 It was confirmed by Empoli that he had agreed a contract until 30 June 2018.

 On 18 July 2019, he signed a 2-year contract with Pordenone.

 On 31 January 2022, Camporese moved on loan to Cosenza.

 On 20 July 2022, he signed a three-year contract with Reggina.

+On 4 September 2023, Camporese joined Feralpisalò on a contract until June 2025.

+On 10 January 2024, he returned to Cosenza on loan with an obligation to buy.

+On 17 January 2025, Camporese joined the newly created Serie C club Milan Futuro, which serves as the reserve team of Serie A club AC Milan.
+On 1 July 2025, after six months with the team during the 2024–25 season, after relegation to Serie D, Camporese and Milan Futuro reached an agreement to terminate his contract, making him a free agent ahead of the 2025–26 season.